Reloaded-Project/Reloaded-II/docs/NativeMods.md

 If none of these entry points is found, the mod will not be loaded.

-`ReloadedStartInfo` is a struct which contains: api_version, the mod's folders, the mod's id and `ReloadedLoaderApi`, a wrapper around `IModLoader` usable to load, unload and query other mods.
+In the case of `ReloadedStartInfo`, it provides a wrapper around the API that's usually provided to .NET mods (`IModLoader`).

-The folders and the id are only valid during the call, so copy them if you need them later.
-Strings returned by `ReloadedLoaderApi` stay valid past the call, but the loader allocated them, so give them back to `free_string`.
+After calling any API that returns strings, you will need to call `free_string` afterwards.

 **Suspend, Resume, Unload:**